 Some of the potential downsides of balance transfers include:

-- You have to pay a balance transfer fee that typically ranges from 3% to 5%.
+- You have to pay a balance transfer fee, which typically ranges from 3% to 5%.

 - You could indirectly impact your credit score when you open a new credit card account or increase your credit utilization.

-- Your APR rate increases after the introductory period, which will charge you interest on your remaining balance.
+- Your APR increases after the introductory period, and the card issuer will charge you interest on your remaining balance.

 - You typically need at least a good credit score to qualify for balance transfer credit cards.